EvanFrameX/Bastionism/README.md

 ## 7. Goal

-The goal of Bastionism is simple: keep the state untouched; fight foreign imperialism; maintain a strong, functional country.
+Keep the state untouched; fight foreign imperialism; maintain a strong, functional country.

 Not happiness or moral perfection, just defense and stability.

 ---

-## 8. Either Support Us or Ignore Us
+If these 7 concepts are similar to yours or you just agree, then you can consider becoming calling yourself a **Vanard** (comrade in Bastionist terms), otherwise you can continue looking through other ideologies (not recommended for the complexity) and become one with whoever suits you the best.

-This manifesto exists so you know what Bastionism actually is.
-If it suits you, adopt it.
-If it does not, continue as you were.
+In case you consider yourself Vanard, remember the salute is done by raising your hand slightly and letting space between your middle finger and ring finger (Glava)